 In an FUE procedure, a small punch (micro punch) of 0.8 or 1 mm size, mounted on a motor is used to make a small, circular incision in the skin around a follicular unit, separating it from the surrounding tissue.
 The hair unit is then extracted (pulled) directly from the scalp under 2.5 – 5× magnification, leaving a small open hole.
 This process is repeated until the Plastic surgeon has harvested enough follicular units for the planned hair restoration.
 This process can take 2-3 hours and, in large sessions, may be accomplished over two consecutive days.
 Hair transplant in Chandigarh at Anticlock clinic uses latest FUE technique for satisfactory results.

-A: The following indications need use of FUE technique for hair transplant.
+A: The following indications need the use of FUE technique for hair transplant.

-- It is also ideal for persons who have tendency of hypertrophic or prominent scars because they will not have a long visible scar.
+It is also ideal for persons who have a tendency of hypertrophic or prominent scars because they will not have a long visible scar.

-- FUE is also the preferred technique for eyebrow or moustache transplant.
+FUE is also the preferred technique for eyebrow or mustache transplant.

-- FUE method is also a method of choice in patients with inelastic skin in the back of head, as strip of skin cannot be removed in these patients.
+FUE method is also a method of choice in patients with inelastic skin in the back of the head, as a strip of skin cannot be removed in these patients.

-- In persons with an inordinate fear of pain or scars due to removal of skin and placement of stitches.
+In persons with an inordinate fear of pain or scars due to the removal of skin and placement of stitches.